Weekly Horoscope: A tarot reading of July 3 – July 9, 2023

 Tarot is a means of divination, derived from the Latin word ‘divinaire’ which literally means the art of foretelling the future by interpreting energies.
 It is a pictorial system, with a divine message.
 It helps us to utilise the cosmic energies, and the energies around us to find answers to our questions.
 The pictures on the card reflect our thoughts, and understanding the pictorial message helps us to refocus and redirect the paths of our life accordingly and to bring honesty, reassurance and clarity to a situation.
 Here’s looking at this week’s July 3 – July 9, 2023 horoscope.

 Tarot card reading is a form of cartomancy.
 It is categorised as an occult science where the practitioners with faith, trust, intuitive powers, knowledge and spiritual guidance gains insight into the future by drawing out and interpreting the cards.
 The pictures on the cards represent different parts of life and show what the future holds.
-This method of divination has become very popular and recognised in India and across the globe.
+This method of divination has become very popular and recognized across the globe.

 Horoscope 2023: Weekly prediction for July 3 – July 9